 To upgrade an existing Agent, follow the instructions found here.

-To install an Agent for the first time, follow the instructions found here or reference our documentation for deploying using your RMM.
+To install an Agent for the first time, follow the instructions found here.

 We recommend enabling auto-updating of your Agents, but if you need to disable this functionality when you deploy via command line or RMM, you should include the following command line switch: